Redemption of the Soul

 The complete removal of our sin and spiritual redemption, the removal of personal guilt, and the rescue from the subsequent spiritual death were all beyond the reach of the Temple.
 These rituals pointed directly to our need for a Savior.
 Every death, every case of leprosy, and every Day of Atonement was a call for the Messiah’s appearance.

 Under the Old Covenant, sin was not permanently blotted out or removed but was only temporarily put away from the people until Yeshua would ultimately come.
-Those following the law and acting righteously were not earning their salvation.
+Those acting righteously in following the Law were not earning their salvation.
 On the contrary, they were submitting their will to God and receiving the outward, but not the indwelling presence of the Holy Spirit.
-This is so that He might guard their souls against the shadow of death.
+It is so that He might guard their souls against the shadow of death.
 As it is written, “For You have delivered my soul from death, My eyes from tears, and my feet from falling” (Psalm 116:8).

 We are warned against sin throughout scripture because sin hardens our hearts and separates us from God.
 The more we sin, the more distance we place between God and us.
 This increasing distance is called the descent of man.
 King David understood this by saying: “The law of the LORD is perfect, restoring the soul; The testimony of the LORD is sure, making wise the simple” (Psalm 19:7).